ShovelsAI/shovels-marketing/content/posts/app-guide-1.md

 ## Does this cost anything, by the way?

 Yes!
 We are going to charge $499/mo per account for access to all of this amazing data.
-You’ll get a generous trial period, though, and all of our updates.
+You’ll get a generous trial period, though, and all of our constant updates.

 When we release the V2, price will probably go up, but we’ll won’t raise prices on our early customers.